-Regardless of rotation matches, all interns provide group treatment for residents.
-Previous group therapy experiences have included the facilitation of evidence-based treatments such as Seeking Safety, Social Skills for Schizophrenia, Recovery Oriented Cognitive Therapy, and Dialectical Behavioral Therapy-Skills Only.
-Additional group treatment opportunities have included the facilitation of Group Therapy for Self-Esteem, Not Guilty by Reason of Insanity Psychoeducation, and Incompetent to Proceed Psychoeducation.
+Regardless of rotation matches, all interns provide group treatment for patients.
+Current group therapy experiences include the facilitation of evidence-based treatments such as Recovery Oriented Cognitive Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy-Skills Only, and CBT for Psychosis.

 To clarify diagnostic issues, interns administer, score, and interpret psychological assessments.
 Over the course of the training year, interns complete a minimum of five psychological testing assessment reports (2-3 reports per emphasis rotation), addressing a variety of referral questions and concluding with a comprehensive, integrated report.
 Interns also have the opportunity to complete additional integrated reports.
 The psychology department has a wide range of psychological tests and screeners available.
-Some of the most frequently used assessments include the following: WAIS-IV, WRAT5, WMS-IV, MMPI-3, PAI, MCMI-IV, TAT, Rorschach, HCR-20v3, SIRS-2, PCL-R, TOMM, and RBANS.
+Some of the most frequently used assessments include the following: WAIS-IV, WRAT-5, WMS-IV, MMPI-3, PAI, MCMI-IV, TAT, ILK, TSI-2,.
+HCR-20v3, SIRS-2, PCL-R, TOMM, NAB and RBANS.